Tips for spotting a flood-damaged car

 If the car was totally submerged, it is wise to walk away from it.
 The vehicle could have been in sewer water, sandy water, or relatively debris-free water.
 Regardless, if water seeped into the engine or transmission, long-term problems are bound to crop up.
 For example, if the water carried sand into the engine, misfiring and blown gaskets could be just around the corner.

-There is also a chance you could get sick if you're driving a car that was submerged in sewer water.
-Unless your dealer removed the vehicle's carpet and padding and disinfected the interior, high bacteria levels are possible.
+There is also a chance you could get sick if you’re driving a car that was submerged in sewer water.
+Unless your dealer removed the vehicle’s carpet and padding and disinfected the interior, high bacteria levels are possible.
+Mold and mildew growths are never good for you or your family’s health.

 Not all flood-damaged cars are pariahs.
 You can still get a quality car if it has been cleaned and restored properly.
 That includes: removing the vehicle’s interior, including seats; removing the carpet padding and replacing it; disinfecting the car; changing the seat foam and shampooing the carpet; greasing all electrical connections; and replacing any corroded wires or components.